ttroughton/ttroughton/README.md

 ### Hi there 👋
 My name is Tom.
-(He/Him/His) I am an aspiring programmer and developer set to join Tech Elevator's Full Stack Bootcamp this summer.
-I'm currently learning JavaScript and will soon be learning Java.
+(He/Him/His) I am a software development student currently enrolled in Tech Elevator's Full Stack Bootcamp.
+I'm currently Java, Spring, Springboot, PostgresSQL and jUnit Testing amongst other subjects.
 Working out and video games are my hobbies and I enjoy movies, heavy metal music and watching pro wrestling and soccer.
 Any help or advice related to coding or development is welcome!
 <!--
 **ttroughton/ttroughton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.